Axway-API-Management-Plus/apimanager-prometheus-exporter/README.md

 # Prometheus Exporter

-:warning:
-This project is work in progress.
+:warning: This project is work in progress on a PoC/Prototype stage.

 However: Feedback, ideas, requirements are very welcome and of course of any kind of contribution.

 This project allows you to export API-Management metrics as OpenMetrics for Prometheus and make them consumable for instance in Grafana dashboards.